Drivers Left To Pay Hundreds Of Dollars To Retrieve Abandoned Cars: 'Called All Day'

 When he and others came they came to get their cars, they claimed they were being charged anyway.

 It’s really bad storm when a towing company closes its lot.
-Some two feet of snow was dumped on Denver.
+Some 2 feet of snow was dumped on Denver.
 Wyatt’s was shut down from 11 a.m.
 Sunday until 9 p.m. on Monday.

 Ahern took issue with been charged for daily storage when they couldn’t recover their car.